 EXPLORE THE CITY THROUGH AN ADVENTUROUS CITY DISCOVERY GAME

 The above itinerary is amazing but if you prefer something more adventurous, we have a special tip worth trying!
 If you like cracking riddles, exploring new places on your own (without a guide) and discovering the best hidden gems recommended by locals and unlocking cities’ stories, this is the right activity for you.
 Don’t worry about missing out on sightseeing – the game happens in the city center and you have to interact with its streets, monuments and buildings to win it.
 Through the secret city trails game, you will solve a trail of riddles on your phone and learn interesting facts and urban legends about Bratislava.
 Trust us, it’s FUN!
 Moreover, it was us, local bloggers, who designed the game Bratislava: History and mystery, through which we are showing you iconic sights as well as secret places and give you the best tips on where to go in our city.
-A great view is just a bonus:) Unleash your inner Indiana Jones and start exploring now!
+Now available with a 10% discount:) A great view is just a bonus.
+Unleash your inner Indiana Jones and start exploring now!

 Finally, have a great end of your trip and make sure to come back soon! :)